WebReflection/hermes-class/README.md

 ### Caveats

+  * it is *not possible* to return a different context/instance from any constructor
   * it is *not possible* to use `super(...)` in any meaningful way.
 Signatures are sealed with extends, and super invoked by default with the provided arguments.
 However, since signature have a precise length, it is possible to add extra, irrelevant, arguments, example:

 ```js